 Don’t miss your chance to discover the Royal Palace and the history of the Habsburg dinasty.
 This is a popular tour, so it sells out fast!
-If you want to know about the most acclaimed museums in Spain, we also recommend you to check our Art Walk & Prado Museum Tour.
+If you want to know about the most acclaimed museums in Spain, we also recommend you to check our Landscape of Light & Prado Museum Tour.

 1. Meeting Point: Puerta del Sol

 Our tour starts at the Puerta del Sol, the most famous plaza in Madrid.
 This place is famous because it's the main venue to welcome the New Year.
 The plaza is full of anecdotes and curiosities like Spain's km0, the Tio Pepe advertisement...
 Meet your guide next to the El Oso y Madroño statue!

 In order to grab some energy for the walking ahead, we will make a stop at a centennary churrería: San Ginés.
 This is the temple of Churros con Chocolate in Madrid and you'll be lucky enough to taste some!